aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 and [NewProviderClient]({{< apiref v1="aws/credentials/endpointcreds#NewProviderClient" >}}) to use [New]({{< apiref "credentials/endpointcreds#New" >}}).

-`New` takes a string argument containing the URL of an HTTP or HTTPS endpoint to retrieve credentials from, and an optional set of functions to mutate the provider [Options]({{< apiref "credentials/endpointcreds#Options" >}}) to override specific configuration settings.
+The `endpointcreds` package's `New` function takes a string argument containing the URL of an HTTP or HTTPS endpoint to retrieve credentials from, and functional options of [endpointcreds.Options]({{< apiref "credentials/endpointcreds#Options" >}}) to mutate the credentials provider and override specific configuration settings.

 ### Process Credentials